gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-gpgpu.md

   I don't have a solution to offer.
 Only a warning that depending on what you're trying to do you may run into that issue.

+* Mobile devices don't generally support rendering to floating point textures

+  There are no easy solutions here.
+One solution is you can try to encode floating point values into RGBA/UNSIGNED_BYTE values.
+In the shader when you read a value from the texture you need to convert back to floating point and when you output a color you need to re-encode it back into RGBA/UNSIGNED_BYTE.
+See [this](https://stackoverflow.com/a/63830492/128511)

+  But, for example, if we were to use this in the particle or closest line examples above they would require significant changes.
+The code above is able to pull out a position (3 values, x, y, z) with just one lookup but now we'd need to do 3 lookups.
+The code above is also able to write a new 3 value position `gl_FragColor = newPosition` but now we'd only be able to write 1 value.
+We'd either have to try to use `WEBGL_draw_buffers` to let us write out 3 values to 3 different textures (yet more work) or we'd have to adjust the shader to run 3 times, once for each of X, Y, and Z

+  One other solution is some mobile devices support rendering to half floats.
+  The problem with half floats are they have very little precision so while they are useful for some problems they aren't nearly as generally useful as normal 32bit floating point values.

 I hope these examples helped you understand the key idea of GPGPU in WebGL is just the fact that WebGL reads from and writes to 2D textures which are